The Political Economy of Dual Transformations

 "This book is more than an informative and perceptive case study.
 It has long been recognized that simple arguments about the effects of political regime types on economic reform are far too crude to be useful.
 Bartlett shows how probing analysis of specific institutions, as they operate within a larger political context, illuminates the political economy of reforms in any system."

-Winner: American Association for the Advancement of Slavic Studies' 1998 Edward A. Hewett Prize
+Winner: American Association for the Advancement of Slavic Studies (AAASS)1998 Edward A. Hewett Prize

 Part 1: An Institutional Approach to Easter Europe's Transition

 Chapter 1: Party and State Institutions in Dual Transformations-11